Popular Restaurant Chain To Place Surcharge On Each Egg Sold: Here's How Much

-What do you think is the main reason for soaring egg prices?
+What do you think is the main reason for soaring egg prices and shortages?

 -